What is the best treatment for Depression?

 - Loss of interest in sex and/or reduction in sex drive

-Depression can affect people to different degrees, but if you find yourself unable to function in daily life or withdrawing from friends and family, it may be time to get help.
+Depression can affect people differently, but if you find yourself unable to function daily or withdraw from friends and family, it may be time to get help.

-Most people’s depression improves with CBT, and 87% make a full recovery.
+Most people’s depression improves with CBT, and 87% fully recover.
 A feature of depression is hopelessness but do keep in mind that depression is treatable with CBT.

-Cognitive Behavioural Therapy is an evidence-based form of psychotherapy that is structured and goal-oriented.
-It was initially developed for the treatment of depression, has the most substantial evidence base, and has been successfully adapted for the treatment of a wide range of mood and anxiety issues.
+Cognitive Behavioural Therapy is an evidence-based form of structured and goal-oriented psychotherapy.
+It was initially developed for the treatment of depression, has the most substantial evidence base, and has been successfully adapted for treating a wide range of mood and anxiety issues.

-If you were already dealing with depression before the COVID-19 pandemic, you might be finding things particularly difficult right now.
+If you were already dealing with depression before the COVID-19 pandemic, you might find things particularly difficult now.